rafisondi/ml-playground/README.md

     - **Description**: Demonstrates Gaussian process (GP) regression for predicting values with associated uncertainties.
     - _To-Do_
-        - [ ] Comparison with existing implementation with SciPy GP implementation
+        - [x] Comparison with existing implementation with SciPy GP implementation
-        - [ ] Hyperparameter tuning using MLA / MAP / Fully Bayesian.
+        - [x] Hyperparameter tuning using MLE / ~~MAP~~.
+Very basic optimization approach used by maximizing Maximum Likelihood.

 ## To-Do: Potential Future Projects
    - [ ] Kalman Filter: Implement a Kalman filter for linear state estimation and compare its performance with Bayesian tracking.